Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

-Canadian Experience Class
+Canadian Experience Class (CEC)

 If you have at least one year of skilled work experience in Canada and you want to become a permanent resident there, you might be eligible to apply for the Canadian Experience Class.

 Call us today on 0333 305 9375 for professional assistance with your application.
-We are here to help via the phone, online, or in person.
+We are here to help via the phone, online, or in person

-What is the Canadian Experience Class?
+What is Canadian Experience Class?

 The Canadian Experience Class is an immigration program which is a part of Canada’s Express Entry system.
 It allows foreign workers who have worked in Canada for at least one year to transition from temporary status to permanent residency.